Property Tax2026-03-16

 Depreciation Basics

 27.5-year straight-line depreciation yields $10,900 annual deduction on $300,000 property.
-Calculate using IRS Publication 946 Table A-6.
+Calculate using HMRC Publication 946 Table A-6.
 This method applies to residential rental property and reduces your taxable rental income each year.

 Depreciation lets landlords deduct the wear and tear on their rental property over time.
-It counts as a rental deduction on Schedule E, lowering your overall tax bill.
+It counts as a rental deduction on UK property pages (SA105), lowering your overall tax bill.
 Focus on the property's depreciable basis to get this right.

 Follow these steps for a step-by-step calculation.
 First, determine the basis by adding purchase price and improvements.
 Then allocate for land, which does not depreciate.